monash-human-power/raspicam/README.md

   - have an ```.env``` file in the ```CameraOverlay``` folder with the variable ```MHP_CAMERA``` set to either ```primary``` or ```secondary```
   - create an ```config.json``` file in the ```CameraOverlay``` directory with attribute ```activeOverlay``` that points to the overlay file that is currently active, for instance it could be ```{ "activeOverlay": "overlay_all_stats.py" }```

+## Tests
+1) orchestrator_test.py = Test script for orchestrator.py.
+Enter 'pytest' in the terminal to run the test file

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):